josiahsrc/bazel_playground/NOTE.md

 bazel run //:gazelle -- update-repos -from_file=04_bazel_java2go_starlark_dlls/go.mod
 ```

+## Java to Golang communication

+- Dynamically linked libraries seem like a great way to do interprocess communication
+- The types available for transferring data in between are primitive.
+It might be good to use protbufs and use file descriptors to transfer data in between

 ## Other Notes

 You have to run gazelle without update repos for it to work with generating build files `bazel run //:gazelle`.